 Assimilations of AOD have been performed without and with a preceding analysis of Ångström exponents to optimize assumed aerosol radii.
 Both assimilations provide similar posterior AOD simulations since the same MODIS AOD observations are used; however, the assimilations provide different aerosol mass concentration.
-The posterior surface aerosol mass concentration have been validated by comparison with ground based $PM{2.5}$ measurements.
-In our 4-day test, the average RMSE of the simulations in the control run is about 9.3 $\mu$ g/m3; when assimilating only AOD this actually increases to 10.8 $\mu$ g/m3, which shows that better AOD simulation not necessary implies better aerosol mass representation.
-If in the hybrid assimilation also Ångström exponents are assimilated, the average RMSE decreases to 8.0 $\mu$ g/m3.
+The posterior surface aerosol mass concen-

-The experiments show that for assimilation of AOD observations with the goal of improving aerosol mass concentrations it is essential to take AOD at more than one wavelength into account, for example in the form of Ångström exponents.
+- tration have been validated by comparison with ground based $PM{2.5}$ measurements.
+In our 4-day test, the average RMSE of the simulations in the control run is about 9.3 μ g/m3; when assimilating only AOD this actually increases to 10.8 μ g/m3, which shows that better AOD simulation not necessary implies better aerosol mass representation.
+If in the hybrid assimilation also Ångström exponents are assimilated, the average RMSE decreases to 8.0 μ g/m3. - The experiments show that for assimilation of AOD observations with the goal of improving aerosol mass concentrations it is essential to take AOD at more than one wavelength into account, for example in the form of Ångström exponents.
 In this way it is possible to optimize aerosol parameters where the AOD simulations are sensitive to, such as the aerosol size that was the focus of this study.
-Further optimization of this and other parameters, including spatiotemporal variability of the aerosol size distribution and mass ratio of different aerosol species, will be subject of future studies.
-A multiple parameter optimization would benefit from extra observations, e.g., aerosol absorption optical depth, in addition to the currently used Ångström and
+Further optimization of this and other parameters, including spatial and temporal variability, will be subject of future studies.
+When this has lead to a sufficiently accurate simulation of aerosol optical properties, it will be better possible to optimize aerosol mass concentrations including their vertical profile, and over different aerosol types.